greggman/osxalert/README.md

 ##Why What Where?

 native-msg-box originally used AppleScript but I started getting errors when used from in certain situations.
-My first attempt was a simple OSX command line app which is in the `osxalert` folder.
-The problem with that was (a) the window would appear under the apps that were calling it and (b) there was no way to find that window because there was no dock icon.
-The only way to find it was to minimize all other windows.

-The next solution was to make a complete OSX app package.
-That solved the issue of no dock icon and making sure the window came to the front but I couldn't get it not to require a main window.
+##Changing the dialog icon

-I could possible fix that issue by making my own dialog in that main window and not using `NSAlert` but it works I needed to move on.
-Maybe I'll revisit later.
+If there is a file with the name `icon.png` in the same folder as osxalert that file will be used as the icon in the dialog.
+I don't know the limits of it's size but I suspect it needs to be a power of 2 in size and 512 or less.
+In other words 512x512, 256x256, 32x32, etc...